itsToggle/plex_debrid/README.md

 >  - The plex discover api only provides release dates, not precise release times.
 Its recommended to connect the script to trakt.tv, which enables plex_debrid to find more accurate release dates and even find out if movies can be downloaded before their actual release date.
 >
 ></details>

-## Buy me a beer/coffee? :)

-I've written this automation because it's a hell of a lot of fun and because I've wanted a setup like this for a while.
-The continuation of this project does **not**, in any way, depend on monetary contributions.
-If you do want to buy me a beer/coffee, feel free to use my real-debrid [affiliate link](http://real-debrid.com/?id=5708990) or send a virtual beverage via [PayPal](https://www.paypal.com/paypalme/oidulibbe) :)